MESH-Research/invenio-stats-dashboard/README.md

 At the service layer, this module provides:
 - celery tasks to aggregate community and global instance statistics on an hourly schedule
 - service components to record community and global add/remove events
-- a service class to facilitate programmatic access to the statistics data
+- a service class to facilitate programmatic access to the statistics data (accessed via the `current_community_stats_service` proxy)
-- helper functions to facilitate setup and maintenance of the statistics indices
+- a second service class to facilitate migration of the usage event indices (accessed via the `current_event_reindexing_service` proxy)
+- a helper class to generate synthetic usage events for testing

 The celery tasks are also responsible for ensuring that historical data is progressively aggregated and indexed when the extension is first installed.
 For more information, see [Setup and Migration](#setup-and-migration) below.